Can I sue my employer with less than 6% degree of permanent impairment (DPI)?

-What this means is that if you sustained an injury before or after the period from 15 October 2013 (when the 6% threshold was introduced by the Newman government) to 30 January 2015 (when it was repealed by the Labor government), then the 6% DPI threshold does not apply to you.
+Well, the 2013 6% DPI threshold for workplace injuries was repealed in 2015, meaning if you sustained an injury before or after the period from 15 October 2013 to 30 January 2015, then the 6% DPI threshold does not apply to you.

-This means you can sue for damages at Common Law, whether you achieve a 0% DPI or an 80% DPI – it does not matter.
+In simpler terms – anyone who sustained an injury during that period can sue for damages at Common Law, whether you achieve a permanent impairment rating of 0% or 80% on your permanent impairment assessment – it does not matter.

 However, if you have unfortunately sustained your work injury during the period of the Newman legislation, that is between 15 October 2013 to 30 January 2015, then you are still subject to the 6% DPI threshold when it comes to bringing a Common Law damages claim for your work injuries.